A Woman's Worth

 I’m reminded of how lucky I am to live in a country at a time when women can be responsible for our own future.
 Now, how we choose to interpret and take advantage of that freedom is a personal choice.
 I thank god that we have the right to say no to destructive or abusive relationships or situations that crush our spirit or devastate our finances.
 The concept of a wife as property or possession objectified us and left us exposed and vulnerable.
 In my view, a widowed woman was an unfortunate but privileged status to maintain.
 This situation was one of the only ways that a woman could keep the family wealth and make decisions in her own name.
 What women would want to marry again after that, knowing that the next husband would have a right to everything, including owning her.

-Flash forward to 2021, as I sit here writing this as a single woman, a black woman, a single mother, a homeowner with a college degree and a professional job.
+Flash forward to 2021, as I sit here writing this as a black woman, a single mother, a homeowner with a college degree and a professional job.
 My reality 50 + years ago would have been stark and depressing.
-I do not come from family wealth and great societal influence.
+I do not come from excessive family wealth and great societal influence.
 I had to work for years in all different types of jobs.
 My time as a model would have deemed me some type of “sex worker” just for having my picture taken and sharing it.
 My time as a bartender would have defined me as a desperate and lower-class spinster.
 The college degree I worked my butt off for would have gotten me a low pay position at some company if I was lucky, making a fraction of my male counterparts.
 My capacity to dream and envision a magnificent life and climb societal ladders would have been crippled, and my daughter and I would have been doomed to a life of judgement for not having her dad as a part of our family.

 We are no longer bound to antiquated ideas that being an unmarried mother means you are doomed to a life of poverty, moral chaos, or another dubious marital arrangement under a new husband’s guardianship.